CreasolTech/DomBusGateway/README.md

 password: **secretpasswd**\
 To disable mosquitto service, just run **sudo systemctl disable mosquitto**

-To connect the DomBusGateway telnet interface, first connect DomBusGatewayPIS by SSH, then run the command **telnet localhost 8023**
+## Configuration of DomBusGateay
+Connect to the host running DomBusGateway by using the SSH protocol: **ssh pi@192.168.1.123**  or use **putty** from Windows.

+**cd  /opt/DomBusGateway/local**  to enter the configuration directory

+**nano dombusgateway_conf_local.py** to modify the configuration file, where several parameters are stored, like:

+* **dataDir**: persistent directory where devices data is stored.
+Set to /data in case of HAOS

+* **debugLevel**: verbosity of debug information

+* **buses**: list of DomBus buses serial interface name (normally /dev/ttyUSB0 in case that only 1 bus is used)

+* **mqtt**: parameter for the MQTT broker connection

+* **telnet**: parameter for the telnet interface

 # Telnet command line interface

-It's possible to connect dombusgateway by telnet in this way:
+It's possible to connect dombusgateway by telnet in this way: first connect to the host running DomBusGateway by using SSH protocol, then type

 **telnet localhost 8023**